ServiceNowDevProgram/example-instancescan-checks/README.md

 ## Category: Performance

+### Identifies string fields with max_length exceeding recommended limits
+This scan checks for string fields where the max_length value is set above a recommended limit.
+Setting a very high max_length can result in unnecessary database storage consumption and may degrade query performance.
+It is important to use reasonable max_length values based on actual data requirements.

 ### getMessage() called in Client Script
 This is a simple table check to find client scripts with use the getMessage function but do not preload messages using the Messages field.
 As the check does a simple contains query it could produce false-positives if the getMessage is either commented or from another library.